RameswariMishra/Covid-19_Vaccination_Visualizations/README.md

   jupyter notebook
   notebooks/Effect_of_COVID_19_Vaccination_Data_Visualization.ipynb

-## Impact & Relevance:
+## 📌 Impact & Relevance

-Supports data-driven public health communication

-Demonstrates policy-relevant visualization skills
+- Supports **data-driven public health communication** by translating complex COVID-19 trends into clear, accessible visual insights.
+- Designed as a **social awareness and decision-support analysis**, helping individuals and communities understand the real-world impact of vaccination and booster programs.
+- Demonstrates **policy-relevant data visualization skills**, suitable for informing public health discussions and evidence-based decision-making.

-Highlights the importance of vaccination and booster programs
+- Highlights the **importance of vaccination and booster adoption** through comparative, state-level analysis.

-Suitable for healthcare analytics, epidemiology, and data visualization portfolios
+- Well-suited for **healthcare analytics, epidemiology, and data visualization portfolios**.